Voting Leave Laws

 Florida.
 In Florida, it is a third-degree felony if an employer discharges or threatens to discharge an employee for voting or not voting in any election, state, county or municipal.
 Florida’s statute does not specify voting leave requirements.

 Mississippi.
-An employer doing business in Mississippi must not interfere with the exercise of voting rights of its employees.
+An employer doing business in Mississippi must not interfere with the exercise of the voting rights of its employees.
 A violating employer may be liable for a penalty of $250 recoverable by each aggrieved employee.

 North Carolina.
 An employer can be guilty of a Class 2 misdemeanor if the employer, directly or indirectly, discharges or threatens to discharge from employment in order to control how employees vote.
 There is no voting leave statute in North Carolina.